htanska/holidayplanner/README.md

 First I thought the problem through, what things should be consider in planner.
 Period must be iterated through day by day and count all days that consume holiday days.
 I chose Calendar class with GregorianCalendar extension so it would be easier to take into consideration length of the months, leap years and sundays.
-For checking valid holiday period I decided to do custom simple method which is not limited for using any year constant.
+For checking valid holiday period we first compare years and if equal then check if start is before april then end cannot be april or after.
-For national holidays I decided to build a simple resources reader, so it can be easily extended for other countries as well.
+For national holidays there is a setter method.
+Comparing national holiday days is done simply by checking if day is in list (String)

 ### Requirements
 - The maximum length of the time span is 50 days.